 - imposing a suspension of voting rights of shareholders or partners responsible for a breach of a bank's licence or declaration of no objection requirement (see Section VI);

-- imposing a temporary ban against a natural person who is held responsible for non-compliance with the CRR provisions from exercising his or her functions; and
+- imposing a temporary ban against a natural person from exercising his or her functions; and

-- imposing certain measures including, but not limited to, higher solvency or liquidity requirements and the termination of banking business activities with a high risk to the solidity of the banks.
+- imposing higher solvency or liquidity requirements and the termination of banking business activities with a high risk to the solidity of the banks.

 The liability of the DCB (and the AFM) under the FMSA is limited to wilful misconduct and gross negligence.
-Since 2018, the DCB (and the AFM) has had extensive powers to publish warnings and decisions in the event of infringements of the FMSA and to periodically publish overviews of key data of individual banks.14
+The DCB (and the AFM) has had extensive powers to publish warnings and decisions in the event of infringements of the FMSA and to periodically publish overviews of key data of individual banks.11

 ii Management of banks

 Most Dutch banks are limited liability companies.
 Although a statutory basis exists for the creation of a one-tier board structure, limited liability companies in the Netherlands traditionally have a two-tier board structure composed of a managing board and a supervisory board.
 The managing board is responsible for carrying out the company's day-to-day affairs.
 As such, a bank's managing board is responsible for compliance with the FMSA.
-Rules on managing and supervisory boards and their members are set out in great detail in various EU, ECB and DCB guidelines.15 They contain guidance as regards, inter alia, integrity and suitability, sufficient time commitment, independence, supervisory board committees and their composition, and on the maximum number of executive and non-executive positions a board member may hold.
-The DCB also has a specific position in relation to the independence requirements of members of a bank's supervisory board, which it revised in June 2019.16
+Rules on managing and supervisory boards and their members are set out in great detail in various EU, ECB and DCB guidelines.12 They contain guidance as regards, inter alia, integrity and suitability, sufficient time commitment, independence, supervisory board committees and their composition, and on the maximum number of executive and non-executive positions a board member may hold.
+The DCB also has a specific position in relation to the independence requirements of members of a bank's supervisory board.13

 Restrictions on remuneration

-The Act also restricts severance payments.
+Severance payments are also restricted.
 Moreover, the supervisory board may (and under certain circumstances must), inter alia, claw back bonuses where payment was based on incorrect information or the non-achievement of underlying objectives, and revise bonus payments if these were unacceptable according to standards of reasonableness and fairness.
 The rules also provide for a statutory ban on bonuses for management (and certain others) of state-aided banks.
-In March 2017, the DCB introduced a tweak to the bonus cap in that the international holding exemption would be available not only to Dutch global top holdings of financial groups but also to EEA top holdings, thus making the Netherlands more attractive for EEA top holdings of non-EEA financial groups.
+In 2017, the DCB introduced a tweak to the bonus cap in that the international holding exemption would be available not only to Dutch global top holdings of financial groups but also to EEA top holdings, thus making the Netherlands more attractive for EEA top holdings of non-EEA financial groups.

-Following an evaluation of the remuneration rules in 2018, the Minister of Finance published a draft act for consultation in July 2019 that would, in addition to the existing restrictions of variable pay discussed above, introduce a number of restrictions to fixed pay.20 Directors and employees in the financial sector who receive part of their fixed pay in shares or similar instruments whose value depends on the performance of the company will have to retain these for at least five years.
+Following an evaluation of the remuneration rules in 2018, the Minister of Finance submitted a legislative proposal to parliament in July 2020 that would introduce a number of restrictions to fixed pay, in addition to the existing restrictions of variable pay discussed above.17 Directors and employees in the financial sector who receive part of their fixed pay in shares or similar instruments whose value depends on the performance of the company will have to retain these for at least five years.
 Furthermore, financial undertakings will have to describe in their remuneration policy how the remuneration of their directors and employees is proportional to the firm's role in the financial sector and its position in society.
 Finally, the exception from the bonus cap for persons falling outside the scope of collective labour agreements will be restricted.
-Another evaluation will be scheduled in five years.
+The next evaluation will be scheduled in 2023.

 iii Regulatory capital and liquidity

 Rules of prudential supervision are provided for in the CRR and its various regulatory and implementing technical standards on a European level, and in the FMSA, the Decree on Prudential Supervision FMSA and regulations issued by the DCB on a national level.
-These rules relate to, inter alia, solvency (regulatory capital), liquidity and additional supervision with respect to financial conglomerates.
+These rules relate to, inter alia, regulatory capital, liquidity and additional supervision with respect to financial conglomerates.

-Licensed banks are required to be sufficiently solvent.
-The Decree on Prudential Rules FMSA provides that a bank's solvency is sufficient if the bank complies with the requirements set out in Part 3 of the CRR.
+Licensed banks are required to be sufficiently capitalised.
+A bank's capital is sufficient if the bank complies with the requirements set out in Part 3 of the CRR.
 These requirements include both quantitative requirements (i.e., a Common Equity Tier 1 (CET1) capital ratio of 4.5 per cent of the bank's risk-weighted assets (RWA), a Tier 1 capital ratio of 6 per cent of a bank's RWA and a total capital ratio of 8 per cent of a bank's RWA) and qualitative requirements (conditions that own-fund items and subordinated liabilities must meet to qualify as CET1 capital, Additional Tier 1 capital or Tier 2 capital).
-The DCB or the ECB also impose an additional bank-specific Pillar 2 buffer following the supervisory review and evaluation process (SREP) when they identify risks not adequately covered by the standard capital requirements.
-In addition, since 2016, the DCB and the ECB also communicate their expectations for banks to hold additional own funds in the form of capital guidance.
-This practice has been included in the latest European Banking Authority (EBA) SREP guidelines, and is given a formal basis in CRD V. In November 2018, the ECB published guidance setting out its expectations of banks' internal capital adequacy assessment process.21
+The DCB or the ECB also impose an additional bank-specific Pillar 2 buffer following the supervisory review and evaluation process when they identify risks not adequately covered by the standard capital requirements.
+In addition, the DCB and the ECB also communicate their expectations for banks to hold additional own funds in the form of capital guidance.
+In 2018, the ECB published guidance setting out its expectations of banks' internal capital adequacy assessment process.18

-The DCB has issued a regulation, amended in October 2019, which sets out how it uses certain options and discretions that CRD IV and the CRR grant to competent national authorities, including a number of (transitional) provisions.
-In view of the systemic risk in the Dutch housing market, in October 2019 the DCB also consulted on a measure introducing a capital floor to the risk weighting of mortgage loans.22 The measure is expected to enter into force in the course of 2020 and will be effective for a period of two years.
+In view of the systemic risk in the Dutch housing market, in October 2019 the DCB also consulted on a measure introducing a capital floor to the risk weighting of mortgage loans.19 The measure was expected to enter into force in the course of 2020 but has been postponed in view of the coronavirus pandemic until at least the end of 2021.
 The DCB clarified that the measure will not come on top of the similar capital floor that will be introduced by the Basel III reform package.